Resonance between planar self-affine measures: Proof of Theorems and

-for every $k\in\cN_\varepsilon$, where $\rho: \N \times \Gamma^\N \times \RP \to \lbrace -1,1\rbrace$ is a cocycle. \end{proposition} The domination assumption can be removed from the proposition at the cost of having the change of coordinates depend on the word $\io\in\Gamma^\N$; Furthermore, we leave it for the interested reader to verify that if $\pi^2$ is replaced by $\pi_{\theta(\io)^\perp}$ and one chooses to magnify along balls centered at $\Pi(\io)$ instead of dyadic squares, then no domination condition, change of coordinates nor restriction on the intervals $(I_k)_k$ is required.
+for every $k\in\cN_\varepsilon$, where $\ell_k$ is as in \eqref{eq-lk} and $\rho: \N \times (\Gamma^\N \times \RP) \to \lbrace -1,1\rbrace$ is a cocycle. \end{proposition} The reason for having to pass to a conjugate IFS is purely technical and it arises only because in applications it is convenient to have the conclusion stated for magnifications of $\mu$ along the standard dyadic squares; We leave it for the interested reader to verify that if $\pi^2$ is replaced by $\pi_{\theta(\io)^\perp}$ and one chooses to magnify along balls centered at $\Pi(\io)$ instead of dyadic squares, then no domination condition, no passing to a conjugate IFS nor the restriction to $I_k$ is required.
 Such a modification is not required in the proof of Theorem \ref{theorem-main}, however.
 The proof of the proposition is given in Section \ref{section5}.

 Let us briefly compare Proposition \ref{prop-parempijono} with the existing results on the scenery of self-affine measures.
 First, the result of Ferguson et. al. \cite{FergusonFraserSahlsten2015} deals with measures on Bedford-McMullen carpets.
 In this case, the Furstenberg measure $\mu_F$ equals a point mass, and the defining matrices involve no reflections, whence the cocycle $\rho$ above may be replaced by the identity and the map $M$ is just the left shift on the first argument.
-Using the carpet structure, the authors also describe the fibers of $\mu^{\io,k}$ with respect to $\pi^2$, which seems to be difficult in our setting.
+Using the carpet structure, the authors also describe the fibers of $\mu^{D_{k\beta}(\Pi(\io))}$ with respect to $\pi^2$, which seems to be difficult in our setting.